Skip to main content

 A compromised back position during the Seated Hip Stretch puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.

-Forcing knee down for optimal results.
+Forcing the knee down aggressively.

 Letting your knees collapse inward during the Seated Hip Stretch puts dangerous rotational force on your knee ligaments.
 Push your knees out over your toes throughout the movement.